Js-sugar-co/date/README.md

 import { GregorianCalendar } = from '@js-sugar/date/calendars/gregorian';
 import { PersianCalendar } = from '@js-sugar/date/calendars/persian';

-/*
-Instantiate and add the calendars you need in your project (Do it just once and application-wide) */
+// Instantiate and add the calendars you need in your project.
+// Do it just once and application-wide.
+// You can add multiple instances of a Calendar to the Calendars collection.
+// Every calendar object must have a unique ID.

 Calendars.add(new GregorianCalendar('gregorian'));
 Calendars.add(new PersianCalendar('persian'));

 // Done!
 Now you are ready to use the library in your project.
 ```

 ## Create
-Creating DateTime objects is easy. every DateTime object has three "required" parts: Calendar, Zone and Locale. if you don't specify this parts, Default values will be used:
+Creating a DateTime object is easy. every DateTime object has three "required" parts:

+- Calendar: like Gregorian, Hijri, Persian, ...
+- Zone: An time-zone like UTC, America/New_York, ...
+- Locale: like ar-AE, en-US, de-DE

+if you don't specify these values, default values will be used.

 ```
 // Somewhere in your application